This article describes the “three pillars of learning”.

 But some experienced cannot be repeated nearly as often.

-As a matter of fact, in some human endeavors, qualitative success can be inversely proportional to quantity of experience.
+As a matter of fact, in some human endeavors, individual success is inversely proportional to quantity of experience.

-And if a guy is so successful in climbing a social and work hierarchy that he stays in there for all of his life… That also limits his experience in different social and work hierarchies.
+And if a guy is so successful at work that he becomes CEO of the first company he joined… That also limits his experience in different work environments.

 Some successful experiences can be borne out of chance, leading to poor mental models